5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 As you can see from the toilet photos, the upper compartment holds the water and uses a sophisticated flush to use as little as possible water to flush.
 The lower compartment holds the waste and it can be cleaned out quite easily with some portable toilet cleaning chemicals and water.

-The key feature of the Zimmer Comfort toilet is the sealing waste valve that is a must for all decent portable toilets.
+The key feature of the Zimmer Comfort toilet is the sealing waste valve that is a must for all decent camping toilets.
 The seal makes a permanent barrier between the upper compartment and the lower waste compartment.
 This, in turn, keeps the waste and the bad odor trapped in the lower compartment.
-If you worry about the stink from the portable toilet, your best bet to keep down the odor is by buying a portable toilet with a sealing waste valve.
+If you worry about the stink from the portable toilet, your best bet to keep down the odor is by buying a camping toilet with a sealing waste valve.

 To even further keep down the smell when you’re on vacation and use an outdoor toilet on a daily basis, you can use deodorizing tablets that sanitize the smell of the toilet even further.